Beaches - Information on monitoring of Maine's coastal beaches.

 Invasive Aquatic Plants - Invasive aquatic plants remain a prominent issue in Maine.
 The mission of the Maine DEP Invasive Species Program is to reduce risk of introduction and further spread of invasive aquatic plants in the state's 6,000 ponds, lakes and streams.

-Nutrient Criteria - Nutrient enrichment can cause negative environmental impacts to surface waters, such as algal blooms, low dissolved oxygen concentrations, fish kills, excessive growths of filamentous algae or bacteria, and generation of cyanotoxins.
+Nutrient Criteria - Nutrient enrichment can cause algal blooms, low dissolved oxygen concentrations, fish kills, excessive growths of filamentous algae or bacteria, and generation of cyanotoxins.
 States are required to develop and adopt numeric criteria for nitrogen and phosphorus for all jurisdictional waters and demonstrate annual progress toward this goal.

-Ships & Boats - The ships and boats pages contain information on commercial passenger vessels, no discharge areas, and the boat pumpout program.
+Ships & Boats - Information on commercial passenger vessels, no discharge areas, and the boat pumpout program.

 Sustainable Water Use - Information on direct or indirect withdrawal, removal, diversion or other activity or use that alters the natural flow or water levels of a non-tidal fresh surface water of the State.
 These waters include rivers, streams, brooks, lakes and ponds that are classified state waters.

 Water Quality Standards - A general listing of Maine's "water quality standards", as this phrase is used by the Maine DEP's water quality and assessment program in considering ambient water quality, as well as the waste discharge licensing program.
 These standards are one of the principal foundations for the protection of water quality in Maine.